 Scheduled teacher observations are an important part of ensuring that the College teaching, pedagogical, technical, and general academic standards are maintained.
 As such, teacher observation serves both performance management and staff development (see section 5.4) purposes.
 From a performance management perspective, the Programme Manager will observe a live teaching class and a live assessment exercise at least once per academic year.
 Post observation, the Programme Manager and Teacher will discuss the observation, the Programme Manager will provide feedback on areas where performance is satisfactory and areas for improvement, after which a corrective action plan is formed to address any shortcomings.
 The Programme Manager will follow up to ensure action is taken and will sign off on progress.
 Staff individual documentation will be pet as part of the confidential staff file on the College server with access limited to the Programme Manager and Academic Director.
-Any staff member who refuses to engage in the Teacher Observation process will be dealt with under the staff disciplinary procedures outline in UDOC007 UniHaven Employee Handbook.
-See full details of the teacher observation process and guidelines in UPOL032 UniHaven Teacher Observation Policy.
+Any staff member who refuses to engage in the Teacher Observation process will be dealt with under the staff disciplinary procedures outline in UDOC007 UniHaven Employee Handbook Rev 1.